 The vibrant landscape of Nicaragua includes breathtaking lakes and active volcanoes.
 Behind the beautiful scenery, however, the six million people who make up Central America’s largest country are among the poorest in the western hemisphere third only to Haiti and Honduras.
-The government in Nicaragua is working hard for change but there are plenty of opportunities for organizations like Hand in Hand Ministries to also get involved.
-Hand in Hand is working for change.
+There are plenty of opportunities for helping organizations to get involved and work for change.
+Hand in Hand is one organization that is working hard for positive change in peoples’ lives.
 Do you want to lend a hand?

 Parents are very involved and proud to have their kids in the program.
 They commit to the care and supervision of their child’s schoolwork and provide symbolic monthly payments to maintain their child´s enrollment in the program.
 Our Children’s Center provides a space for daily tutoring, family meetings and various workshops, along with a children’s library.